Young Iranians Are Expressing a Collective Identity Crisis Through Art

 I also return to my argument that the stringent legal code mandating headscarves and baggy overcoats for women are perhaps being appropriated by young women in creative and ultimately empowering ways.

-The reaction mirrored the pained expression I had seen from Javaherian earlier.
+The reaction mirrored the pained expression I had seen from Fayar earlier.
 These are not creative cultural hybrids, but distorted chimeras.
 The authorities want a token of subjection and that is why every woman in Iran must carry her headscarf, wherever she is, as a public proclamation that her choices are in the end worthless.
 The humiliation is powerful and deliberate.
 At the same time, they fight back by blemishing in every way they can the almost aesthetic dreams the clerics have developed for Iran.
-The result is not creative but destructive, just as the parties in north Tehran are less festive celebrations than distorted affirmations of the will against a stunting force.
+The result is not creative but destructive, just as the parties in North Tehran are less festive celebrations than distorted affirmations of the will against a stunting force.

 The next day I visit a second gallery and am again confronted with monsters and chimeras.
 The Aaran gallery, near Honarmandan, has just opened a solo exhibition by Mehran Saber.
 Both the gallery and the artist had a clash with the Ministry of Culture and Islamic Guidance a few years ago, involving long discussions about the possible copulating intentions of some abstract shapes on a painting.
 Mehran left Iran, but now he is back, perhaps trusting that there is a new openness from the censors.
-His most recent work depicts "shapes that are stretched, distorted, and caught in suspended situations," as the exhibition catalogue puts it.
+His most recent work depicts "shapes that are stretched, distorted and caught in suspended situations", as the exhibition catalogue puts it.

 Hybrid creatures, often twisted and pressured, push and pull.
 These are not aesthetic ideas, but the very nature of life in Tehran.
 That is why, as so often in Persian history, art offers us the best window into Iranian politics and society.

 If there is one person who has navigated these troubled waters with aplomb, it's Sami Azar.
 As director of the Tehran Museum of Contemporary Art, he made it worthy of the name for the first time since the beginning of the Islamic Republic.
-He then worked for Christie's as its Iranian representative.
+He then worked for Christie's as their Iranian representative.
 He has recently founded his own auction house in Tehran and is, according to everyone I talk to, doing extremely well.

 Why has this become a city of monsters, I ask.
 Sami Azar is also an art theory professor as well as a businessman, so he tries to put it a bit more theoretically.
-"Monsters" is perhaps not the best word, but he agrees that the grotesque has become the predominant category for Iranian artists.
+Monsters is perhaps not the best word, but he agrees that the grotesque has become the predominant category for Iranian artists.
 "Many young artists create a monster-like grotesque and present it as the catastrophic result of identity crisis."

 But Sami Azar is also optimistic.
 Tehran has a very large art community and is certainly taking advantage of scale.
-There are thousands of very good young artists and hundreds of galleries, some already world class.
+There are thousands of very good young artists and hundreds of galleries, some already world-class.
 That makes the future of contemporary art here very promising, he tells me.
 The connection to social and political life is now stronger than ever.
 Artists use art to express their most serious concerns and this is turning contemporary art into a powerful social and political force, perhaps for the first time in modern Iran.
 What will all the monsters become when they grow up?
 My impression is that we will soon start to find out.
 A new Iran is in the making.
 That was already the case before Geneva and the lifting of sanctions, but the process will now be much faster.